 See some early submissions below!

-Confirmed contributors include Miguel Ordeñana, Eliseo Art Silva, Tracy Park, Margaret Gallagher, John Son, Mandi Roberts, Sophia Allison, Anne Blecksmith, Karen Lukesh, Lucy Gonzalez, Jennifer Cuellar, Jessica Hoffmann, Caitlin Howard, Valentina Mogilevskaya Quezada, Cody Cameron, Miles Castro, and I-Ching Lao.
+Confirmed contributors include Miguel Ordeñana, Eliseo Art Silva, Tracy Park, Margaret Gallagher, John Son, Mandi Roberts, Sophia Allison, Anne Blecksmith, Karen Lukesh, Lucy Gonzalez, Jennifer Cuellar, Jessica Hoffmann, Caitlin Howard, Valentina Mogilevskaya Quezada, Miles Castro, I-Ching Lao, and Cody Cameron.

 How many parks will be featured?
 Upwards of 50 parks will be featured, created by Angelenos of all ages, representing the diversity of nature and architectural sights and park designs around Los Angeles.
 This will be the first in a series of books highlighting our public parks.